 Function ImageTM.
-The device utilises CML's proprietary FirmASIC[®] component technology.
+The device utilises CML's proprietary $FirmASIC^{\circledcirc}$ component technology.
 On-chip subsystems are configured by a Function ImageTM data file that is uploaded during device initialisation and defines the device's function and feature set.
 The Function ImageTM can be loaded automatically from a host μ C over the C-BUS serial interface or from an external memory device.
 The device's functions and features can be enhanced by subsequent Function ImageTM releases, facilitating in-the-field upgrades.

-The CMX7364 operates from a 3.3V supply and includes selectable powersaving modes.
-It is available in a 64-VQFN package.
+The CMX7164 operates from a 3.3V supply and includes selectable powersaving modes.
+It is available in 64-VQFN and 64-LQFP packages.